adembudak/CMakeForImGui/README.md

 cmake --build build --config Release cmake --install build --config Release
 ```
-The commands above assume the dependencies of the backend are installed on host system.
+The commands above assume the dependencies of the backend are installed on the host system.
 One can visit the project site of used backend and get the source and then follow the build instructions.
 Another option is using a package
 manager.
 There are several ways to manage dependencies of and build C++ software.
 The [vcpkg](https://vcpkg.io/en) used on this repository.

 ```cmake
 vcpkg install
 cmake -G 'Ninja Multi-Config' -D VCPKG_MANIFEST_MODE=ON -D IMGUI_SOURCE_DIR=imgui -S . -B build --toolchain $VCPKG_ROOT/scripts/buildsystems/vcpkg.cmake
 ```
-Note that this will not install some platform dependencies like DirectX libraries on Windows, one need to install Microsoft SDK for it or Metal framework on macOS, Xcode needs to be installed.
+Note that this will not install some platform dependencies like DirectX libraries on Windows, Windows App SDK needs to installed for it or Metal framework on macOS, Xcode needs to be installed.

 CMake presets file can also be used:
 ```cmake